-Extensive panel management allows you to manage your own panelists from within your CheckMarket account.
-Create panels by importing your contacts.
-Organize them into folders and panels and use advanced sampling techniques to add them to your surveys.
+Extensive contacts management allows you to manage your own contacts from within your CheckMarket account.
+Organize them into folders and use advanced sampling techniques to add them to your surveys.
 Bounces and opt-outs are handled automatically.
-You can even track panelists across multiple surveys.
+You can even track contacts across multiple surveys.

 Import an unlimited number of e-mail addresses and validate them instantly upon import.
 E-mail addresses that are invalid, and e-mail addresses that appear more than once are removed automatically.
 At the end of the import process a downloadable report is generated of these errors so that you can update your own contact lists.

 If you choose for e-mail distribution, a survey has a panel that contains the contacts in the survey.
-You can add or remove panelists, review individual responses, check for bounced e-mail addresses, review survey histories of the panelists, etc…
+You can add or remove contacts, review individual responses, check for bounced e-mail addresses, review survey histories of the contacts, etc…

-When you add your panelists to a survey, you can sample based on socio-demographic characteristics.
+When you add your contacts to a survey, you can sample based on socio-demographic characteristics.

 For instance, you may wish to add 500 men and 500 women.
 You can even go further and add age-group or other characteristics from your own data such as client-segment.

-To insure that you are not overloading panelists, you can also exclude panelists who were already invited for another project recently.
+To insure that you are not overloading contacts, you can also exclude those who were already invited for another project recently.